Dala horse: Folklore and popular culture

-An apocryphal legend of the Dalecarlian horse is that they became the national toy in 1716.
-According to the legend, soldiers loyal to King Charles XII were quartered in the Dalecarlian region and carved the toys as gifts for their hosts.
+An apocryphal legend of the Dala horse is that they became the national toy in 1716.
+According to the legend, soldiers loyal to King Charles XII were quartered in Dalarna and carved the toys as gifts for their hosts.

 In the 2003 Norwegian film Kitchen Stories, a small Dala horse is part of a joke when a character expected a real horse as a reward.